agentlang-ai/agentlang-clj/example/agents/github-issue-autolabel/README.md

 # github-issue-autolabel

-This app fetches Github issues and updates triage labels periodically.
+This app fetches Github open issues for a given repo (via `config.edn`) and updates triage labels periodically.

 ## Usage